wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 2. **Activate** the plugin through the ‘Plugins’ menu on WordPress.

-3. Click on **Build your mobile app** on the 'Mobiloud' menu page on your site, and start designing your app online.
-It only takes a few minutes.
+3. Click on **Get Started** on the 'Mobiloud' menu page on your site.

-4. You'll get to see a **live preview** of your mobile app which you can test online.

-5. Choose one of our **pricing plans** and publish your mobile app on the App Store (we do all the work for you!).

 = Any questions? =
 You can contact us at [hello@mobiloud.com](mailto:hello@mobiloud.com)